tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/contrib.losses.md

 ##### Returns:

-  A scalar `Tensor` representing the loss value.
+  A scalar `Tensor` representing the mean loss value.

 ##### Raises: